DavidAndres6870/TikTokScenario/course 5/Overview.md

 **Project background**
 TikTok’s data team is working on the claims classification project.
 The following tasks are needed at this stage of the project:

-*Explore the project data

-*Implement a hypothesis test
+* Determine the correct modeling approach

+* Build a regression model

+* Finish checking model assumptions

+* Evaluate the model

-*Communicate insights with stakeholders within TikTok
+* Interpret model results and summarize findings for cross-departmental stakeholders within TikTok

 **Your assignment**
-You will conduct hypothesis testing on the data for the claims classification data.
-You’ve been asked to investigate TikTok's user claim dataset to determine which hypothesis testing method best serves the data and the claims classification project.
+You will create a regression model for the claims classification data.
+You'll determine the type of regression model that is needed and develop one using TikTok's claim classification data.

 **Team members at TikTok**

 *Data team roles*

-*Willow Jaffey- Data Science Lead
+* Willow Jaffey- Data Science Lead

-*Rosie Mae Bradshaw- Data Science Manager
+* Rosie Mae Bradshaw- Data Science Manager

-*Orion Rainier- Data Scientist
+* Orion Rainier- Data Scientist

 The members of the data team at TikTok are well versed in data analysis and data science.
 Messages to these more technical coworkers should be concise and specific.

 *Cross-functional team members*

-*Mary Joanna Rodgers- Project Management Officer
+* Mary Joanna Rodgers- Project Management Officer

-*Margery Adebowale- Finance Lead, Americas
+* Margery Adebowale- Finance Lead, Americas

-*Maika Abadi- Operations Lead
+* Maika Abadi- Operations Lead

 Your TikTok team includes several managers, who oversee operations.
 It is important to adjust your general correspondence appropriately to their roles, given that their responsibilities are less technical in nature.